-Operators of high-inertia, low-horsepower (HILHO) machines are at great risk of hand injury.
+Operators of high-inertia, low-horsepower (HILHO) machines are at great risk of injury.
 The Bureau of Labor Statistics reports that in 2017, 156 workers died and more than 36,000 workers went home with amputations, lacerations, and other traumatic injuries as a direct result of contact with industrial machinery.
 Include injuries that were not reported or did not result in missed days from work and our preliminary data shows that 1 in 4 machine operators have first or second hand experience with lacerations or distal finger amputations as a result of HILHO machinery.
 Recent research in the table saw industry, as part of the CPSC proposed rulemaking for active injury mitigation devices, estimates that there were over 9.5 million table saws in use in 2007/2008 and that that there are over 260,000 unique companies in industries using table saws.
 An extrapolation of that estimate to include other HILHO machinery and industries outside of woodworking yield in excess of 20 million HILHO machines currently in use in the United States.

 “One or more methods of machine guarding shall be provided to protect the operator and other employees in the machine area from hazards such as those created by point of operation, ingoing nip points, rotating parts, flying chips and sparks.
 Examples of guarding methods are-barrier guards, two-hand tripping devices,electronic safety devices, etc.” [OSHA 1910.212(a)(1), General requirements for all machines.]